 And it’s the year when unreliable OCR technology has been surpassed by verified AP data capture.

-Most importantly, it’s the year when combining verified AP data capture with RPA to create a truly fully automated AP process became possible.
+Most importantly, it’s the year to combine verified AP data capture with RPA to create a truly fully automated AP process.

 Right now is the time to look into automating your AP process!